cadu08/Modeling_AS_Jason/AS/ASfromC.md

 ---

-Arguments from classification are based on two main components: the description, or presentation, of the facts or events; and their classification, proceeding from properties presented in the definition itself.
+Arguments from classification are based on two main components: the description, or presentation, of the facts or events; and their classification, proceeding from properties presented in the definition itself.[^1]

 ---